julia-m-schmidt/julia-m-schmidt.github.io/index.md

 permalink: /
 ---

 I am a PhD Candidate in Economics at [Université Paris Dauphine – PSL](https://dauphine.psl.eu/), working at the intersection of **macroeconomics**, **artificial intelligence**, and **digital regulation**.
 My research focuses on how data and compute reshape productivity, emissions, and labor markets in the digital economy.
+I am supervised by [Prof. Lise Patureau](https://sites.google.com/view/lisepatureau/home?authuser=0).

 My thesis explores three main questions: